Zlimon/runemanager/readme.md

 The Laravel framework is open-source software licensed under the [MIT license](https://opensource.org/licenses/MIT).
 See also here for more detail on our licencing [here](https://github.com/Zlimon/RuneScape/blob/master/LICENSE)

-# RuneScape Clan Managment screenshot

-# Features
-The site Home screen offers an intuative overview of relevant information.
-Sections as news, highscores and members are redily avalable to survey on thir own pages.
-News is intended to give clan members relevant information.
-Highscores offers an overview of each members stats and scores.
-Members gives an interactable overview of all members of the clan.
-The site also offers a task overview to show would be events relevant to the clan members, but this function is not accesable by anyone other than the members.
-To become a member you need to register.

-# Support

-# Future Development

-# Contributions

-# Authors
-Simon Konglevoll

-# Project Status